espressif/esp-idf/examples/storage/sd_card/README.md

 ### Failure to mount filesystem

 ```
 example: Failed to mount filesystem.
-If you want the card to be formatted, set format_if_mount_failed = true.
+If you want the card to be formatted, set the EXAMPLE_FORMAT_IF_MOUNT_FAILED menuconfig option.
 ```
 The example will be able to mount only cards formatted using FAT32 filesystem.
 If the card is formatted as exFAT or some other filesystem, you have an option to format it in the example code.
-Modify `format_if_mount_failed = false` to `format_if_mount_failed = true` in the example code, then build and flash the example.
+Enable the `EXAMPLE_FORMAT_IF_MOUNT_FAILED` menuconfig option, then build and flash the example.